 Our leadership team is made up of senior managers from Wellcome's different divisions.
-It is chaired by our Director, Jeremy Farrar, who is equivalent to a CEO.
+It is chaired by our Interim Chief Executive Officer, Paul Schreier.
 It reports directly to the Board of Governors.

 Executive team members are responsible for Wellcome's day-to-day management and provide advice to both the governors and the Director on strategic, planning, operational and policy matters.